-Next: , Previous: Manipulating Spacing, Up: gtroff Reference
+Next: , Previous: , Up: GNU troff Reference [Contents][Index]

-A tab character (ASCII char 9, EBCDIC char 5) causes a horizontal movement to the next tab stop (much like it did on a typewriter).
+A tab character (ISO code point 9, EBCDIC code point 5) causes a horizontal movement to the next tab stop, if any.

 Change tab stop positions.
-This request takes a series of tab specifiers as arguments (optionally divided into two groups with the letter ‘T’) which indicate where each tab stop is to be (overriding any previous settings).
+This request takes a series of tab specifiers as arguments (optionally divided into two groups with the letter ‘T’) that indicate where each tab stop is to be, overriding any previous settings.
+The default scaling unit is ‘m’.
+Invoking ta without an argument removes all tab stops.
+GNU troff’s startup value is ‘T 0.5i.

-Tab stops can be specified absolutely, i.e., as the distance from the left margin.
-For example, the following sets 6 tab stops every one inch.
+Tab stops can be specified absolutely—as distances from the left margin.
+The following example sets six tab stops, one every inch.

 .ta 1i 2i 3i 4i 5i 6i